jarren-javier/Pizza-Delivery-SQL-Database/README.md

 - Our customer demographic is predominantly female.
 We should explore why that is and increase our male customer base.

 ![image](https://user-images.githubusercontent.com/73268880/141705267-791158b5-2341-4778-bb59-529d8d07aa37.png)
--San Jose customers favor meat pizzas the most.
+- San Jose customers favor meat pizzas the most.
 Santa Clara and Milpitas look to have a more even distribution of meat and cheese preferences for their pizzas.
 - We can offer more targeted promotions based off pizza preference by city

 **Recommendations**